Remember bringing your cat or kitten home for the first time? Everyone is excited, especially if you have kids.

-Many hours will be frittered away looking after and playing with the new addition and the new addition is supremely happy that he is the chosen one and will now be doted on forever.
+Many hours will be frittered away looking after and playing with the new addition.
+The new addition is supremely happy that he is the chosen one and will now be doted on forever.

 Your local veterinarian is always the best choice for vet care.
 When the vet is local, you become familiar with the staff, the way the business operates, the opening hours and so on.

 Other people you know in the area may use the same vet and have stories to share.
 It is like choosing a doctor, you need to feel comfortable with the vet.